Celebrate the Jewish Federation of Greater Philadelphia’s 125th anniversary and share in our vision to build a thriving Jewish future!

 About Adam E. Laver

-Laver continues to serve on the Emergency Response Committee and he also serves as a member of the Strategic Plan Audit Committee.
-He is an at-large member of Jewish Federation’s Board of Directors.
+Laver continues to serve on the Emergency Response Committee, and he also serves as a Member of the Strategic Plan Audit Committee.
+He is an At-Large Member of the Jewish Federation’s Board of Directors.

 About Michele S. Levin

-Her current extensive volunteer involvement includes roles on the Jewish Federation of Greater Philadelphia’s Board of Directors, Executive Committee and Campaign Team.
-She is currently a member of National Women’s Philanthropy.
-Previously, she was chair of the Committee for Israel and Global Strategy, was a member of the Center for Jewish Life and Learning, and served in numerous positions in Women’s Philanthropy.
+Levin serves as the Co-Chair of the Jewish Federation of Greater Philadelphia’s Board of Directors and Executive Committee.
+She is currently a Member of National Women’s Philanthropy.
+Previously, she was Chair of the Committee for Israel and Global Strategy, was a Member of the Center for Jewish Life and Learning, and served in numerous positions in Women’s Philanthropy.

 Levin and her husband, Robert, are parents of three wonderful children – Jacob, Samantha, and Andrew.